screwyprof/nix-devx/README.md

 Dev containers can be customized via docker-compose overrides. direnv can be customized per-user via `.envrc` (not committed).
 This repo uses nix on host for secret injection only, and activates the flake inside the container - but you can do it differently.

+### Architecture

+This project follows the **[flake-parts](https://github.com/hercules-ci/flake-parts)** + **[nix-dendritic](https://github.com/blake-perrott/nix-dendritic)** pattern:

+- **flake-parts** provides composable flake modules with per-system configuration
+- **nix-dendritic** pattern emphasizes modular, importable flake outputs

+Each module is self-contained and can be imported independently, making it easy to mix and match language tooling, AI integrations, and development workflows.